-In this final set of simulations, a broader range of parameter values is explored.
-Specifically, the sensitivity of the continuous intrusion results to trait heritability and the level of reproductive excess is tested.
-In these simulations, the per-generation intrusion rate is set to 10% of K, i.e., 50 foreign/domesticated fish intruded each generation, starting at generation 21.
-Two levels of trait heritability (same value applies to both ZSOFT and ZHARD) are explored: h2(initial )= 0.25 and h2initial= 0.50.
+In the final set of simulations, a broader range of parameter values is explored.
+Specifically, the sensitivity of the chronic intrusion results to trait heritability and the level of reproductive excess is tested.
+In these simulations, the per-generation intrusion rate is set to 10% of K. Two levels of trait heritability (same value applies to both ZSOFT and ZHARD) are explored: h2(initial )= 0.25 and h2initial= 0.50.
 Three levels of reproductive excess are also explored: low (WMAX=0.53); moderate (WMAX=0.58) and high (WMAX=0.63), corresponding to an expected RPS absent any intrusion of circa 1.0, 1.1 and 1.2, respectively.
-As before, the same three levels of relative competitiveness of intruders versus locals are explored (intruders competitively inferior, equal, or superior to locals).
+Again, the same three levels of relative competitiveness of intruders versus locals are explored.
 This gives a total of 18 scenarios, i.e., combinations of trait heritability, reproductive excess level, and relative competitiveness.

 Results